 You can see what I mean looking at these photos of a 15mm Gothic command group to the right.
 Viewed up close, as in the top picture, they look a bit overly stylised.
 At the distance you would normally view them on the table, as in the bottom picture, you get a more realistic impression.
 The strong contrasts which look a bit odd close up help them stand out on the table-top.

 In the following sections I shall provide tips and describe the various painting techniques I have developed over the years.
+Click on the buttons below to go to the respective pages.

 Close up these 15mm figures (above) look far from perfect yet viewed from the distance they would normally be seen on the table top (below) they look just right.